Manuelch94/CPT-Install/README.md

 # CPT-Install
 A guide to install Climate Prediction Tool in Ubuntu

-Software download and instructions can be found at: https://doi.org/10.7916/d8-86dy-wq10
+Software download and instructions (official) can be found at: https://doi.org/10.7916/d8-86dy-wq10

 **But**, there`s no consistency whit in these instructions and software version offered above.
 So, I manage to create these new installation commands according the software version 16.4.1.